codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 !!! info "To use this extension you need a [Codacy account](https://www.codacy.com/signup-codacy)"

-The Codacy extension for VS Code displays information about the quality of a pull request, highlights problematic code patterns, and displays code quality metrics directly in Visual Studio Code.
+The Codacy extension for VS Code displays information about the quality of a pull request, highlights problematic code patterns, and displays code quality metrics directly in VS Code.

-With this extension, you can see in VS Code a list problems found by Codacy in the pull request you’re working on, and navigate to any Quality issue.
+Use this extension to get the full list of problems found by Codacy for the pull request you’re working on and to navigate to any Quality issue that you want to review and fix.

 ## Installing the Codacy VS Code extension

-1. Make sure that the repository you’re working is analyzed by Codacy and that you have at least [Repository Read permissions](../organizations/roles-and-permissions-for-organizations.md).
+1. Make sure that the repository you’re working on is analyzed by Codacy and that you have at least [Repository Read permissions](../organizations/roles-and-permissions-for-organizations.md).

     !!! tip
         If this is your first time using Codacy, see [how to add and analyze your first repository](./codacy-quickstart.md#adding-your-first-repository).

-1. Install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=codacy-app.codacy) or through the Extensions view in Visual Studio Code.
+1. Install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=codacy-app.codacy) or through the Extensions view in VS Code.

     Alternatively, you can install it manually by [downloading the latest release as a VSIX package](https://github.com/codacy/codacy-vscode-extension/releases).